First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Introduction

-Let us now discuss some of the solvability results available in the literature for the system \eqref{0}.
-The existence and uniqueness of a weak solution for the tidal dynamic equations (see systems \eqref{0} or \eqref{1}) in bounded domains has been obtained in \cite{IpM,MK,MK1}, using compactness arguments.
-The authors in \cite{Manna} obtained similar results for the deterministic tidal dynamics system using global monotonicity property of the linear and nonlinear operators.
+Let us now discuss about the solvability results available in the literature for the system \eqref{0}.
+The existence and uniqueness of a weak solution for the tidal dynamic equations (see systems \eqref{0} or \eqref{1}) in bounded domains has been obtained in \cite{IpM,MK,MK1}, using a standard Galerkin approximation technique and compactness arguments.
+The authors in \cite{Manna} obtained similar results for the deterministic tidal dynamics system using a global monotonicity property of the linear and nonlinear operators (see Lemma \ref{lem23} below).
 The existence of a periodic solution for the tidal dynamics problem in two dimensional finite domains is obtained in \cite{RGG}.
 The existence and uniqueness of weak and strong solutions of the stationary tidal dynamic equations in bounded and unbounded domains is obtained in \cite{MTM}.
-The authors in \cite{MTM} also established a uniform Lyapunov stability of the steady state solution.
-The dynamic programming method and feedback analysis for an optimal control of 2D tidal dynamics system is carried out in \cite{MTM1}.
-The global solvability results for stochastic perturbations in bounded and unbounded domains, and different characteristics have been established in \cite{Manna,yin,SSKB,AMM,HSMB} etc. Some optimal control problems in tidal power generation and related problems are considered in \cite{NRCB,RyR,RyR1,ZYJM}, etc. The authors in \cite{AMM} formulated a martingale problem of Stroock and Varadhan associated to an initial value control problem and established the existence of optimal controls.
+Furthermore, the author in \cite{MTM} established a uniform Lyapunov stability of the steady state solution.
+The authors in \cite{VIA} developed a numerical approach for solving the tidal dynamics problem, based on the splitting methods and the optimal control theory.
+The global solvability results for stochastic perturbations in bounded and unbounded domains, and asymptotic analysis of solutions have been established in \cite{AMM,HSMB,Manna,SSKB,yin} etc.